-This policy (together with our General Working Terms and Conditions https://geeks.co.uk/termsandconditions/ or, our Master Services Agreement or Hosting Services Agreement (as applicable to the products and services we provide to you) as well as any other documents referred to in these) sets out the basis on which any data we collect from you, or that you provide to us, will be processed by us when you purchase products or services from us or via us, or make enquiries or otherwise communicate with us.
+This policy (together with our General Working Terms and Conditions https://geeks.co.uk/termsandconditions/ or, our Master Services Agreement or Hosting Services Agreement (as applicable to the products and services we provide to you) as well as any other documents referred to in these) sets out the basis on which any data we collect from you, that you provide to us, or that we collect from other sources about you, will be processed by us when you access our website, purchase products or services from us or via us, or make enquiries or otherwise communicate with us.

 A copy of this policy is available to view by visiting https://geeks.co.uk/privacy/ or contact your Computer Geeks representative who can provide you with a copy.